Bose QuietComfort Ultra Headphones review

 Why you can trust What Hi-Fi?
 Our expert team reviews products in dedicated test rooms, to help you make the best choice for your budget.
 Find out more about how we test.

 Bose’s QuietComfort Ultra Headphones have been a long time coming.
-For context, the last time we saw a flagship pair of wireless headphones from the brand was all the way back in 2019 and the launch of the strangely named Noise-Cancelling Headphones 700.
+For context, the last time we saw a flagship pair of wireless headphones from the brand was all the way back in 2019 with the launch of the strangely named Noise-Cancelling Headphones 700.

 It’s certainly unusual for a brand as big in the space as Bose to go so long without injecting a new top-end QuietComfort model into the market.
-Sony, for example, has been more consistent in its launches which has given it the chance to really stamp its authority at this end of the market.
+Sony, for example, has been more consistent in its launches, which has given it the chance to really stamp its authority at this premium end of the market.

 Price